What Is Panthenol?

 Panthenol may have anti-inflammatory benefits to the skin as well.
 There have been some studies that suggest that it may help reduce the appearance of UV-induced redness and may alleviate the itchiness associated with dermatitis.

 There are a number of benefits to using products that contain panthenol, but there are several misconceptions about it because it’s used in a wide variety of applications.
-The most common misnomer is that it causes heavy buildup in hair that many contribute to dandruff and oily hair.
+The most common misnomer is that it causes a heavy buildup in hair that may contribute to dandruff and oily hair.
 However, hair care experts dispute this rumor and say that the elements of panthenol could not cause this problem.

 Another misconception is that because this ingredient binds so completely to hair that it’s hard to wash out, even with hot water.
 Panthenol does bind to the hair or skin, but since it has no sticky or waxy properties, it will likely wash away easily, depending on its concentration in the formulation.
 If you have any concerns about using panthenol, contact your specialist.

 Panthenol is considered to be safe for its indicated uses.
 Given that panthenol is generally well tolerated for most skin types and rarely causes irritation or sensitivity it is safe for use in most formulations.